joshbegley/nyt-latest/README.md

 `It’s hard to argue any other NFL fans love their team as much as Bills fans do.
 And no publicity is good publicity, unless it's Belichick.`\
 https://nytimes.com/athletic/6703789/2025/10/09/sports-gossip-show-buffalo-bills-bill-belichick-wnba-drama-nhl-wag/

-**What we know about the terms of the Israel-Hamas hostage deal.**\
+**What We Know About the Israel-Hamas Hostage Deal**\
-`By Adam Rasgon, Natan Odenheimer, Ronen Bergman and Aaron Boxerman`\
+`President Trump said the remaining hostages held in Gaza would be released Monday or Tuesday.
+But the specifics of the deal remain unclear.`\
 https://nytimes.com/2025/10/09/world/middleeast/hamas-israel-hostage-deal.html

 **These Rugs Are William Morris on Acid**\